nshkrdotcom/nshkrdotcom.github.io/content/_index.md

 tamper-evident audit trail of the AI Agent's actions, contributing to system accountability.

-C. **Security Recommendations and Actions:** Based on its analysis of UI events, application requests, and SecureSphere telemetry, the AI Agent provides security recommendations or takes direct actions:
+C. **Security Recommendations and Actions:** Based on its analysis of UI events, application requests, and ASKA telemetry, the AI Agent provides security recommendations or takes direct actions:

 * **Recommendations:**  The AI Agent may suggest security policy adjustments (to the Policy Engine), resource reallocations (to the Resource Manager), or software updates (to the AESDS).